-- Keep your child hydrated: Ask your child's primary healthcare provider how much liquid your child should drink each day.
-Try to give him small amounts of liquids every hour when he is awake, even if he has throat pain.
+- Give your child plenty of liquids.
+Ask your child's healthcare provider how much liquid your child should drink each day.
+Try to give him small amounts of liquid every hour when he is awake, even if he has throat pain.

 - Your child has a fever.

 - Your child is tugging his ears or has ear pain.